vkola-lab/brain2020/README.md

-# Development and validation of an interpretable deep learning framework for Alzheimers disease classification
+# Development and validation of an interpretable deep learning framework for Alzheimer's disease classification

 This repo contains a PyTorch implementation of a deep learning framework for Alzheimer's disease classification using volumetric brain MR images.
 This framework comprises a fully convolutional network (FCN) and a multilayer perceptron (MLP) model.
 The FCN generates a novel 3D visualization of the disease affected regions.
 We refer to them as disease probability map (DPM) in our paper.
 Features taken from the DPMs are then sent into the MLP model to achieve an overall classification of AD status.